seas-computing/sec-directory-client/README.md

 ### Testing

-`npm run test` Will run the Jest test suite.
-By default, jest will run in watch mode and re-run tests whenever the code changes on disk.
+`npm run test` will run the Jest test suite.
+By default, Jest will run in watch mode and re-run tests whenever the code changes on disk.
 For more information on Jest and its features, see [the project homepage][jest].

 For testing our front-end code, we're relying on [React Testing Library][rtl] and favoring behavior-based testing.